norcams/iaas/docs/team/development/vagrant/virtualbox.rst

   * 10.0.0.0/8 192.168.0.0/16 172.16.0.0/12

-This have been tested on Ubuntu 20.04 LTS and works without any other configuration.
+This have been tested on Ubuntu 20.04 and 22.04 and works without any other configuration.